What is RCS?

 For outbound messages sent using your RCS Sender, you can find the RCS Sender’s ID in the “From” field.
 RCS Sender IDs will start with “rcs”.

-In Messaging Insights, you view RCS traffic by filtering the Channel to RCS.
+In Messaging Insights, you can view RCS traffic by filtering the Channel to RCS.

 What happens if my end user's device is not RCS-capable?

-Each time you request to send a message with the Programmable Messaging API, Twilio will check if the recipient's device is capable of receiving RCS messages.
+When sending messages using Twilio’s fallback capabilities, each time you request to send a message with the Programmable Messaging API, Twilio will check if the recipient's device is capable of receiving RCS messages.
 If the device is RCS-capable, Twilio will attempt to send the message as RCS.
-If it's not RCS-capable, Twilio will instead send the message as SMS using the SMS Senders in your Messaging Service’s Sender Pool.
-If there are multiple SMS Senders in the Sender Pool, Twilio will follow the existing Sender selection logic.
+If it's not RCS-capable, Twilio will instead send the message as SMS or MMS using the other Senders in your Messaging Service’s Sender Pool.
+If there are multiple Senders in the Sender Pool, Twilio will follow the existing Sender selection logic.
+For more information on why a recipient may not be receiving RCS messages, see Why Can't I receive RCS Messages?

 What happens if my RCS message is not delivered?